310mc/https-310mc.github.io-tl/source/_posts/super_villain.md

                 <div class="synopsis">
                 <em>While one advances towards a future that cannot be foretold—<br>
                 What is the answer necessary for their inner self?
 Is it evil, or is it justice?<br>
-                Or perhaps… both?</em><br><br>After an accident occurred during their rehearsal for the upcoming spring show, Super Villains, a rift arose within Ryuseitai.
+                Or perhaps… both?</em><br><br>After an accident occurred during their rehearsal for the upcoming spring show, Supervillains, a rift arose within Ryuseitai.
 Half a year later, news spreads that Tetora will leave the unit and act as the leader for a new group…!?
                 </div>
                 <div class="info">
                     <div class="info-item season">